leandroadonis86/5G-CPE_NR500-EA-Router/README.md

 ## Tools
 ### Hardware
+compactible with:

-For Flashrom backup the device is compactible with CH341A MinProgrammer.
+- CH341A MinProgrammer.

 ### Software
 Linux: